strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Finally, click **Save**.

-> 🥳  _Voilà_!
-You have just added yourself as a writer.

 ### 2. Write & publish your first article

 Now it's time to write!
 Navigate to [_COLLECTION TYPES > Articles_](http://localhost:1337/admin/plugins/content-manager/collectionType/application::article.article?page=1&pageSize=10&_sort=title:ASC) in the left-hand menu, and click the **+ Add New Articles** button.